Frequently Asked Questions

 NOTE: This website email is not secure enough to receive confidential, personal or medical information.

-2. If you are a Patient of Dr. Brown or Dr. Gerbarg, please do not email your personal or medical information.
-Instead, call to leave your message on the doctors' office voicemail or send a fax.
+If you are a Patient of Dr. Brown or Dr. Gerbarg, please see the contact page.

 Q: How can I find a psychiatrist in my area who practices Complementary, Alternative and Integrative Medicine?